 Juvenile red snapper are rarely encountered in the U.S. South Atlantic.
-The SEAMAP fishery-independent trawling program captured three in 1999, two in 2000, seven in 2013, and four in 2014 in nearshore (<30 ft deep) habitat.
+SEAMAPs fisheryindependent trawling survey collected three in 1999, two in 2000, seven in 2013, and four in 2014 in nearshore (<30 ft deep) habitat.
 A headboat fisherman landed one age-0 red snapper during the 2012 mini-season.
 One age-0 fish was landed in the commercial fishery in 1980.
 Fishermen have reported observing juvenile red snapper on artificial reefs in shallow water.
-Estimates of juvenile red snapper mortality have been developed in the Gulf of Mexico; however, little information is available for the U.S. South Atlantic (SEDAR 2017).
+Estimates of juvenile red snapper mortality have been developed in the Gulf of Mexico; however, little information is available for the U.S. South Atlantic (SEDAR 41 2017).

-The maximum size reported for this species is 100 cm (40 in) total length (TL) (Allen 1985, Robins and Ray 1986) and 22.8 kg (50 lbs) (Allen 1985).
+The maximum size reported for this species is 100 cm (40 in) total length (TL) (Allen 1985; Robins and Ray 1986) and 22.8 kg (50 lbs) (Allen 1985).
 For samples collected from North Carolina to eastern Florida, maximum reported age is 45 years (White and Palmer 2004).
 The most recent maximum observed age for red snapper is 51 years.
-This fish was a 904 mm (36 in) TL female, and was caught in 2003 at 67 meters depth off Florida by a charter boat fisherman (SEDAR 2017).
+This fish was a 904 mm (36 in) TL female, and was caught in 2003 at 67 meters depth off Florida by a charter boat fisherman (SEDAR 41 2017).

-In the U.S. South Atlantic, recent analyses (SEDAR 2017) estimate that 50% of female red snapper are mature at 1.3 years old and 325 mm (12.8 in) TL.
-Fifty percent of male red snapper are mature at 166 mm (6.5 in) TL (SEDAR 2017).
+In the U.S. South Atlantic, recent analyses

+(SEDAR 41 2017) estimate that 50% of female red snapper are mature at 1.3 years old and 325 mm (12.8 in) TL.
+Fifty percent of male red snapper are mature at 166 mm (6.5 in) TL (SEDAR 41 2017).
 Grimes (1987) found that the spawning season of this species varies with location, but in most cases occurs nearly year round.
-Spawning along the Atlantic coast of the southeastern U.S.
+Farmer et al. (2017 and references therein) report spawning activity in the South Atlantic occurring from May through October peaking in June through September.
+According to SEDAR 41 (2017) spawning along the Atlantic coast of the southeastern U.S. generally occurs from April through October and peaks during June through August based on the presence of females with spawning indicators (i.e., the occurrence of hydrated oocytes and/or postovulatory follicles).